example of clothing care label with laundry instruc

 You don’t want to ruin your item

 It goes without saying, you don’t buy an item to then stick it in the wash with the intention of ruining it so you can never wear it again.
-The care symbols aren’t there to trip you up or give you more work, they are designed to help you correctly care for your clothing.
+The laundry symbols aren’t there to trip you up or give you more work, they are designed to help you correctly care for your clothing.

 It reduces textile waste